icu-sepsis/icu-sepsis/README.md

 3. `'raise_exception'`: The environment raises an exception if an inadmissible action is taken in any state.

+## Experiments

+The code for running the experiments shown in the paper can be viewed at [this repository](https://github.com/Dhawgupta/choudhary2024icu).

 ## Reproducing the environment parameters

 The optional helper library can be installed locally by cloning the repository,